-Take the battery out of the vehicle and put it onto a solid work bench.
+Take the battery out of the vehicle, motorbike or scooter and put it onto a solid work bench.

 Some battery’s cells are clearly visible on top of the battery and are sealed with screw in caps.
 Others, like mine, are protected by a “sealing” strip.
 You may need to cut the edges of this strip to get it loose but it is almost always removable.
 Look for the edge of this strip and try to pry it up using a flat screw driver, if it is glued into place, try to cut around the edges of the strip using a sharp craft knife.

 Using a syringe or dropper, carefully drain each cell one by one until they are all around 50-60% full, if some cells are already lower than this then exchange some acid from the fuller cells.
 You don’t want to take too much out as you will then struggle to charge the battery again.
 The liquid you are removing is a strong acid so put it into a glass container and be careful not to mess any of it on your hands or clothing.

 Now you need to make a saturated solution of Epsom salts (magnesium sulphate) and distilled water.
 Do this by boiling water and continuously stirring in more salts until no more will dissolve in the water.
-Then fill each cell with the Epsom salt solution to the full level line with the syringe or dropper.
+Then fill each cell with the Epsom salt solution to the full level line using the syringe or dropper.

 When charging the battery while it is being reconditioned, some gas will be released, so it is advisable to leave the caps open.
 Connect a battery charger to the terminals and let it complete the charging cycle.
 If the battery is heavily drained or damaged, it may have to be charged overnight with a trickle charger at a very low amperage.
 If you do not have a battery charger then replace the battery cell caps and covers and reinstall the battery in the vehicle.
 Jump start it and then take it for a full hour or two drive to allow the battery to charge using the alternator.